 KDDI is legally obliged as a licensed Japanese telecommunications carrier to safeguard the security of communications over its network.
 The Company is also actively engaged in protecting the confidentiality of customer and other personal information.
-KDDI has established the Corporate Risk Management Division and a committee for privacy and security issues to formulate and implement measures across the entire KDDI Group to prevent internal privacy breaches and other information leaks, as well as unauthorized access from external networks.
+KDDI has established the Corporate Risk Management Division, Security Operations Center, and a committee for privacy and security issues to formulate and implement measures across the entire KDDI Group to prevent internal privacy breaches and other information leaks, as well as unauthorized access from external networks.

 Despite all these measures and safeguards, however, KDDI cannot guarantee that breaches of privacy or leakage of confidential customer information will never occur.
 Any such incident could seriously damage the brand image of the KDDI Group.
 In addition to a possible loss of customer trust, the Company could also be forced to pay substantial compensation, which could have a negative impact on the financial position and/or earnings performance of the KDDI Group.
 Going forward, the Company may also face higher costs to develop or upgrade communications security and privacy protection systems.

 The KDDI Group depends on communications network systems and equipment in and out of Japan to provide voice and data communication services.
 The KDDI Group, to minimize as much as possible the risk of service outages or interruptions as a result of large-scale disasters due to climate change, etc. or accidents, takes steps to improve the reliability of its network and to prevent service outages.

 However, should there be a service outage as a result of failures in network systems or communications equipment, or substantial billing errors, the discredit to the Group's brand image, reliability, and lower customer satisfaction caused by opportunity loss in provision of products and services due to agent closures and distribution suspension could have a negative impact on the Group's financial position and/or earnings performance.